 Phishing emails are an increasingly common method used to try and gain access to personal details from your computer or other means in order to carry out fraud.

-Typically, a phishing email will claim to have been sent by a reputable organisation and ask that you respond to the email with your username and/or password or that you enter your sign in details over a 'secure' connection.
+Typically, a phishing email will claim to have been sent by a reputable organisation and ask that you respond to the email with your username and/or password or that you enter your sign in details over a ‘secure’ connection.
+BUT it is a lie – don’t respond.

 Whilst phishing emails can seem very professional, there are usually a number of clues to alert you to the fraudulent nature of the emails.
 When reading an email claiming to be sent from a reputable company, you should always keep the following questions in mind: